sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 This is a game where the players play together on the same team.

-Ask players if the characters already know each other.
+Ask the players if their characters already know each other.
 If so, how?
-If not, establish the broad strokes of how they will meet and what will make them decide to team up.
+If not, **as players** (ie, before they start roleplaying their characters), establish the broad strokes of how they will meet and what will make them decide to team up.
+Don't leave anyone out.
+Get consensus on this set-up.

 They should be committed to a shared goal within the first 30 minutes of play.
 Some questions to consider: